 The Chazzan recites Aneinu between Goel Yisroel and R'foeinu, and also recites Birchas Kohanim towards the end of Shmoneh Esrei.

-Tachnun and Avinu Malkeinu are not recited, since it is Erev Purim.
+Tachnun and Avinu Malkeinu are recited, since it is not Erev Purim.

-The Rebbe reintroduced the custom of addressing the congregation after Mincha to arouse them with feelings of Teshuvah.
+The Rebbe reinstated the custom of addressing the congregation after Mincha to arouse them to Teshuvah.